ANNOUNCING IN-PERSON SERVICES

 Before every service, the sanctuary and all high-touch surfaces will be disinfected.

-Hand sanitizing stations will be set up at entrances to the building and sanitizer is available throughout the building.
+Hand sanitizing stations are set up at entrances to the building and sanitizer is available throughout the building.

 If you need to sneeze or cough, please cover your mouth and nose or sneeze into your elbow.

-We will provide sanitizing wipes in the restrooms and ask that you wipe down commonly touched surfaces aster each use. .
+We will provide sanitizing wipes in the restrooms and ask that you wipe down commonly touched surfaces after each use.

 We will not distribute any bulletins or printed materials.